-Architectural designer Jess Johnson had a different career switch in mind when she decided to study Animal Ecology at USC Fraser Coast– until she met a koala-detection dog named Bear and his other canine companions.
+Jess Johnson of Perth had a different career switch in mind when she decided to study Animal Ecology at USC Fraser Coast– until she met a koala-detection dog named Bear and his other canine companions.

-“For more than a decade, my career goal was to combine my background in architecture and my experience and interest in the canine industry to become a behavioural ecologist with a strong focus on animal exhibit and enclosure design,” Jess, 32, said.
+“For more than a decade, my career goal was to combine my background in the building design industry and my experience and interest in the canine industry to become a behavioural ecologist with a strong focus on animal exhibit and enclosure design,” Jess, 32, said.

 Now she has added working in wildlife detection and protection to her career goals after completing a final-year undergraduate research project with USC’s Detection Dogs for Conservation program, which trains rescue dogs to find and protect vulnerable species.

 Working with supervisor Dr Romane Cristescu, who co-founded the program, Jess used radio tracking devices fitted to koalas in the Redland area to assess USC/IFAW koala detection dog Bear and his handler’s accuracy and efficiency for detecting koalas in the wild.

 Bear gained global media fame last summer after he was deployed in a partnership between USC and IFAW to find koalas in fire-ravaged areas across Australia’s east coast – even earning praise on Twitter from Hollywood stars Tom Hanks and Leonardo DiCaprio.